Bossabossy/BigData_project_crime_in_nyc/README.txt

-# BigData_project_crime_in_nyc
-nc2325 code and documents about crimes and violation data in NYC

 --Author Boss nc2325 and Minsu ms11108

 --attemp to run the code by ctrlc ctrlv the code usually doesn't work due to quotation symbol (') issue